0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

 ret
 ```

-Hopefully you can now work out the assembly version on it's own.
+Hopefully, you can now work out the assembly version on its own.
 It moves the variable `x` into RAX, then it compares `x` to 4.
 If they *are not equal* then it will return, if they *are equal* then it calls "func1".
 ## Flipping Out
 You may also notice that the comparison in the example above is flipped.
 Instead of